This page contains affiliate links. Please read our disclosure for more info.

 The main changes to be aware of are:

-- To enter the park you must have an admission ticket plus a theme park reservation for a specific date.
-Reservations can be made on their website—check availability before you buy a ticket and book as far in advance as possible.
+• To enter the park you must have an admission ticket plus a theme park reservation for a specific date.
+Reservations can be made on their website—it’s best to make them when you buy your ticket and book as far in advance as possible.

-- Park Hopper tickets are available, but you can only visit the second park after 1pm.
+• Park Hopper tickets are available, but you can only visit the second park after 11am.
 That works fine with the Disney California two park itinerary below.
-Choose Disneyland as your first park.
+Choose Disneyland as your first park (you don’t need a reservation for your second park).

-- FastPasses and MaxPass have been replaced by the new Genie+ service (see below).
+• FastPasses and MaxPass have been replaced by the Genie+ service (see below).

 Video: One Day Disneyland Itinerary for Adults